 Withdrawn; Sleep Problems (CBCL only); Attention Problems; Aggressive

 profile of DSM (Diagnostic and Statistical Manual)-oriented scales,

 which comprise CBCL/1½-5-LDS and C-TRF items that experienced

-psychiatrists and psychologists from ten cultures rated as being
+psychiatrists and psychologists from many cultures rated as being

 Problems; Attention Deficit/Hyperactivity Problems; Oppositional